jbhandari/wistia-doc/_posts/embedded-video-analytics.md

 {% post_image hashed_id: '073bef93c3b8b595d1a48f428fa0c74703085926', class: 'center' %}

 Clicking on the name link on the heatmap will take you to the Viewer page for that viewer.
-The Viewer page is part of the **Viewer Stream**.
+The Viewer page is part of the **View Stream**.

 ---

-## Viewer Stream
+## View Stream

-The Viewer Stream is the other way of viewing Wistia analytics for your Account.
+The View Stream is the other way of viewing Wistia analytics for your Account.
 It begins a list of the latest viewers of any videos in the account, but can be drilled down into the individual viewer.

 {% post_image hashed_id: '6e97ff993bd90414c8fb88430c5e1b19f9cd731f', class: 'center' %}

-To open the Viewer Stream page, select **Viewer Stream** from under the Stats drop-down menu.
+To open the View Stream page, select **View Stream** from under the Stats drop-down menu.

-The Viewer Stream is a snapshot of the viewers of your publicly embedded videos.
+The View Stream is a snapshot of the viewers of your publicly embedded videos.
 These will appear as a list of viewers, with their most recent heatmaps.

 {% post_image hashed_id: '646286b132082f1c347d85423229a3b4101e0b55', class: 'center' %}